 Which meant I was finally going to FAIL!
 The “F” word, mind you!
 The thought curdled my mind!
 I could picture being spurned again as Miss Naegle and the class cried, “Beulah, go to the bottom of the class!” — a hard thing for an “A” student to have to do.

 So heading for the house before I had a full-blown nervous breakdown, I cried, “Mama!
 I can’t do this!
 It’s driving me insane!!
 “I can’t memorize this inane, boring list of propositions!
 I can’t stand even trying to!!!”

 Mama saved the day.
 In her wise-beyond-years demeanor, she smiled and said,“Why don’t you put it to music?”

 “Yeah, but what song shall I use?!”
 I wailed.

 “Oh, just any song that fits.
-You could even make up a tune if you wanted.”
+You could even make up a tune if you wanted to.”

 Having memorized the most difficult Piano Concertos, Mother knew about memorizing!
 And she surmised I could create tunes.
 So we were on a roll.
 What’s more, her advice worked!
 I was back out there with a bang, clothes flying out of my hands onto the clotheslines faster than I banged out tunes fitting particular lines of the preposterous Preposition homework:

 “At, about, above, aboard, across, according to, along, alongside, against — And so on and so forth.
 I’ve long since forgotten the tunes I used and abused to help me memorize each section of the alphabetical list.
-But like muscle memory, the one-hundred-five Prepositions have stuck!
+But like muscle memory, the hundred-five Prepositions have stuck forever and for good!